cdbdev/debian/README.md

 The Atheros card (wifi) requires non-free firmware, so you will be asked if you want to insert an extra medium with the necessary firmware.
 As this iso already contains the non-free firmware, choose 'no' in this step.

 ### Partition disks
 During this step, make sure to select the 'Manual' option.
-In the next step, delete the existing partitions labeled with `ext4 -> /` and `swap -> swap`.
+In the next step, delete the existing partitions labeled with `ext4 <tab> /` and `swap <tab> swap`.
 Do not touch the windows partitions!
 Now choose **'Guided partitioning'** and afterwards **'Guided - use the largest continuous free space'**.
 Finally select **'All files in one partition (recommended for new users)'** and finish the partitioning step.

 ## Post-installation